WoS and School Children

 In addition to numerous screenings to which they are welcome, students also take part in moving image literacy workshops in which they learn the language of cinema.
 The Festival also provides the schools teachers with professional advice to accompany them in this form of education thereafter.

 This commitment to younger audiences and school children, a natural extension of the work of the La Comète movie theater throughout the year, makes it possible to reach growing numbers of students each year.
-Hence, since the foundation of War on Screen, the attendance of school children has steadily increased, having reached 3,000 young spectators each year since 2018.
+Hence, since the foundation of War on Screen, the attendance of school children has steadily increased, having reached 6,000 young spectators in 2022.

 SHORT FILMS HIGH SCHOOL JURY